If It HAS To Happen: The Pros & Cons of 76 Place In Market East / Chinatown (but it doesn’t have to happen)

 That being said, driving will be total fuckery.
 There’s truly no other way to see it at this time.
 The amount of parking required will consume blocks and it doesn’t look like that will be granted.

-The arena causing transportation and access issues to the only Level 1 Trauma Center in Center City is worrisome.
+The arena causing transportation and access issues to the ONLY Level 1 Trauma Center in Center City is worrisome.
+They need a strong and investment-based solution to this issue.
+Philadelphia already has all kinds of hospital resource issues.

 Even the 76place.com site is having technical difficulties with the concept as you can see below…